One Day Trip to Bath from London Bath Abbey with Roman statue

 🕰️ Time zone: The entire UK is in one time zone, Greenwich Mean Time (GMT).
 From late March to late October, the whole country moves an hour forward to British Summer Time (BST).

-🔌 Plugging in electronics: Electric sockets in the UK are unlike those in Europe or the US.
-If you are visiting from outside the UK, you will likely need this universal travel adaptor.
+🔌 Electronics: Electric sockets in the UK are unlike those in Europe or the US.
+Make sure you can use your electronics with a universal travel adaptor.

-📱 Using your smartphone: If you want to use your phone data while visiting, the easiest and cheapest solution is to purchase an e-sim for your trip.
+📱 Phone data: Check maps, send messages and utilize your phone apps while you’re in the UK.
+The easiest and cheapest solution is to buy an e-sim for your trip.

 🚘 Car rentals: Americans can rent a car in the UK with a valid US driver’s license from any state.
-Driving in the UK is not for the faint of heart, and I recommend checking out my guide to driving in the UK before you set out!
+I recommend and use Discover Cars to find the best UK car rental prices.

 Why You Should Add a Bath Day Trip to Your London Itinerary

 Whether this is your first visit to Bath, or you’re a regular visitor, there’s a good chance you can find something new to spark your interest.
 I’m starting with a broad view of available sights to help you pick out your favorites.
-For just the highlights, skip ahead to the One Day in Bath Itinerary.

 Roman Baths